jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-2-Release_Lifecycle_Management_and_Distribution/README.md

 ![RBV2 Start Distribution](./assets/lab2_start_distribution.png)

-11. Select the edge where you want to distribute your release bundle (You can optionally create the repository if it does not exist on the Edge node.
+12. Select the edge where you want to distribute your release bundle (You can optionally create the repository if it does not exist on the Edge node.
 In this lab, all repositories already exist).

 ![Select Edge](./assets/lab2_select_edge.png)

-12. Click on *Next* then *Distribute*
+13. Click on *Next* then *Distribute*

-13. Add a Path Mappings to distribute release bundle to PROD repositories in your destination
+14. Add a Path Mappings to distribute release bundle to PROD repositories in your destination

 ![Path mapping](./assets/lab2_path_mapping.png)

-14. You should now see that your distribution is in progress then distributed
+15. You should now see that your distribution is in progress then distributed

 ![Distrib](./assets/lab2_distrib_in_progress.png)

 ![Distrib Done](./assets/lab2_distrib_done.png)

-14. [Optional] You can review all evidences related to a release bundle
+16. [Optional] You can review all evidences related to a release bundle

-15. Check on the edge node you selected that your artifact has been distributed.
+17. Check on the edge node you selected that your artifact has been distributed.

 ![Check Distrib](./assets/lab2_check_distrib.png)

-16. [Optional] You can try to delete your distributed release bundle in your edge using **remote delete** using UI or [JFrog CLI](#remote-delete)
+18. [Optional] You can try to delete your distributed release bundle in your edge using **remote delete** using UI or [JFrog CLI](#remote-delete)

 ### Going further

 In this section, we will check how Xray can secure your release bundle from being promoted and distributed if some thresholds are met.

 As you may see, release bundle are integrated with JFrog Xray.
-You can consult Xray scan data, from **Application** module, select **Xray** then **Scan list** and find your release bundle.
+You can consult Xray scan data, from **Application** module, select **Xray**, **Scan list** then **release bundle**  find your release bundle.
 ![Xray scan result](./assets/lab2_xray_scan_result.png)

 By using **Watches** and **Policies**, you are able to take actions once a policy is violated.
 These actions can be: